Raggaer/castro/en-US/home/download.md

 You can grab the latest stable release from the [github release page](https://github.com/Raggaer/castro/releases).

-You can grab the latest compiled version from [AppVeyor artifacts](https://ci.appveyor.com/project/Raggaer/castro/build/artifacts) you will need to download an executable for your system and the **buildOutput/release.zip** folder.
+You can grab the latest compiled version from [AppVeyor artifacts](https://ci.appveyor.com/project/Raggaer/castro/build/artifacts).
+You will need to download an executable for your system and the **buildOutput/release.zip** folder.

 > **Please note not all AppVeyor builds are tested**